simenstyve/ai_platform/README.md

 2. All tests must pass.
 3. Formatting and linting checks must be run and issues addressed.

+**NOTE**: Prompt versioning, and migrating from one version to another (similarily to database migrations), are out of scope of this task.
+This task is purely about synchronising local and remote prompt files.

 ## Repository Contents
 - `.flake8` settings for flake8
 - `.gitignore`